- This event has passed.

 Jacksonville State University: Lucy Williams on “Civil Rights Exceptionalism”

-The Tocqueville Lecture Series at Jacksonville State University, a JMC partner program, will be holding a virtual presentation and Q&A with Lucy Williams:
+The Tocqueville Lecture Series at Jacksonville State University, a JMC partner program, held a virtual presentation and Q&A with Lucy Williams:

 The Tocqueville Lecture Series is excited to host Dr. Lucy Williams (BYU).
 Her presentation, “Civil Rights Exceptionalism” examines how the Supreme Court engages and uses the rhetoric of American exceptionalism in its civil rights cases.